jfcloutier/karma_system/design_notes/acting.md

 A CA may receive at any time an event telling it that an ancestor abandoned achieving an intent.

 * Whenever receiving `abandon(IntentId)`
-  * let go of any plan associated with the intent
+  * let go of any goal and plan associated with the intent

-### Executing a plan by the CA to achieve a goal (directive or intent)
+### Executing a plan

-Let's assume that a CA has an intent and directives it received to achieve the intent of an ancestor CA.
+Let's assume that a CA has an intent as well as directives received to achieve intents of ancestor CAs.

-The CA selects the pending (not executing or executed) and goal (intent or received directive) with a feasible plan that has precedence.
+The CA selects the pending (not executing or executed) goal (intent or received directive) with a feasible plan that has highest precedence.
 The plan for the goal being feasible implies that, for each directive in the plan, these is an umwelt CA with a feasible plan of its own to achieve that directive.

 The execution of a plan is stepwise.
 The CA takes each pending directive in the plan in turn and asks the umwelt CA known to have a plan for it to execute its plan in the context of an intent. (`execute_plan(PlanId, IntentId)`).
 When the directive is confirmed as executed (`executed(Directive)`) by the umwelt CA, it moves to executing the next directive until the entire plan is executed.
 If the plan was for a received directive, the CA broadcasts `executed(Directive)` to its parents.